 Anne and I sat wide-awake on our beds, watching our Peter Pan VHS for the fourth time that week.
-From the next room, Dad’s voice ricocheted off the walls, gravelly and uneven, as though rising from some deep sinkhole under the house.
+From the next room, Dad’s voice ricocheted off the walls.

 “Yes, yes, you can pick it all up tomorrow.
 I’ll have the boxes outside.”
 A pause.
 “Do we get a tax write-off for this?”